Term life insurance

 What’s term life insurance?

-Term insurance provides a death benefit payment (proceeds to your beneficiaries) if you die during a specified number of years (known as the policy term).
+Term insurance provides a death benefit payment (proceeds to your beneficiaries) if you die during your term coverage (known as the policy term).

 Financial protection for your beneficiaries if something happens to you.